 - Approve charter amendments as necessary and submit material revisions as necessary for Granting Agency consideration.

-- Approve annual fiscal audit and performance report.
+- Approve the annual fiscal audit and performance report.

 - Appoint an administrative panel or act as a hearing body and take action on recommended student expulsions.